Lucas0508hub/Nativox/STORAGE_COMPARISON.md

 # 🗄️ Audio Storage Solutions Comparison

-This document compares different approaches for storing audio files in the AudioSeg application.
+This document compares different approaches for storing audio files in the Shemasts application.

 ## 📊 Comparison Table